willtet/willtet/README.md

 ### Hi, I'm Willian Takashi! 👋

-I'm studying to work a back-end developer!
+I'm studying to work as a back-end developer!

 Programming since 2012, creating web sites (making fancy design is not my best quality), Android Apps and making simple API~ And I'm always learning someting new, growing up as a developer practicing everday and reading good books